How to Make Dinosaur Fossils Using Salt Dough

 - How are fossils formed?

 - When an organism dies, its body begins to decompose.
-Before it completely decomposes, the body gets buried by sediment (sand, mud, silt).
+Fossils form when the body gets buried by sediment (sand, mud, or silt) before it completely decomposes.
 Layers of sediment build up, and the pressure turns the layers into rock.
 Behold, a fossil!

 - How do we know what dinosaurs looked like?

 - Paleontologists can determine what dinosaurs may have looked like by studying their fossils.
-Some fossils include bone parts, which tell paleontologists what their bodies looked like.
-Other fossils include things like footprints, which tell paleontologists how dinosaurs moved around.
+Some fossils include bone parts, which show paleontologists what dinosaur skeletons looked like.
+Other fossils include footprints, which tell paleontologists how dinosaurs moved around.